-Once you've added your image or video to your block, there are further options available in the Settings Sidebar.
+After adding your image or video to your block, there are further options available in the Settings Sidebar.
 Selecting the Fixed Background option sets the image or video as a background image/video.
 This has the effect of your page sliding over the top of the image/video when you scroll the page.
 When this option is not selected, the image/video will simply scroll along with the rest of the content on your page.
+The Focal Point Picker allows you to change the alignment of the image, and where the main focus point is.
+Depending on the size of your image and how it's displayed by your theme, you may or may not see much of a difference when changing this.

-You an also select an overlay colour and the opacity for the selected colour.
+You can also select an overlay colour by selecting one of the colour swatches or by selecting a custom colour.
+Use the Background Opacity slider to change the opacity of your selected colour.
 This has the effect of allowing you to tint the image or video colour which can help your text stand out more.